pyrsia/pyrsia/docs/tutorials/demo.md

 ## Demo steps

+This demo consists of several steps: (scroll down for instructions)

 - Installation and configuration
   - Install Pyrsia on instance 1
   - Install and configure Pyrsia on instance 2, make it connect to node 1
 - Docker pull on node 1
   - image is not available in the Pyrsia network
-  - image is requested from Docker Hub and stored in the Pyrsia network
+  - image is requested from Docker Hub and stored locally, so it becomes available in the Pyrsia network
 - Use the Pyrsia CLI to check node 1 status
 - Docker pull on node 2
   - The same docker image is pulled on node 2
-  - Node 2 will download the image from the Pyrsia network
+  - Node 2 requests the image from the Pyrsia network, in this specific case: node 1.
 - Use the Pyrsia CLI to check node 2 status
 - Docker pull on node 2
   - The same docker image is pulled again on Node2
   - Node 2 doesn't have to download the image again

+These are the steps in more detail:

 ```mermaid
 sequenceDiagram